URiem/geography-game/README.md

 #### Intial Stage

-At the initial stage the site will include a welcome page that gives the user a choice of four levels of difficulty of the game.
-Then the game will start and run though 10 questions at the chosen level.
-A final end of game page will then be shown where the user can opt to save the results and play the game again.
+At the initial stage the site will include a welcome section that displays the rules of the game and lets the user input a username, then the user is given a choice of four levels of difficulty of the game.
+Finally the game will start and run though 10 questions at the chosen level.
+An end of game page will then be shown where the user can opt to play the game again.

 #### Future Additions

+At the present stage of development the user gets only basic feedback on their progess in the form of a score tally below the question displayed.
+In future more feedback could be implemented, such as a delay in the loading of the next question, during this delay the chosen answer color background would change to indicate whether the answer was wrong (red background) or correct (green background).

+In addition, it would enhance the experience of the user to be able to save scores and keep track of progress.
+This could be acchieved by adding a 'save score' option on the final page.

 ### Structure